-Witches played an important and powerful role as Forest Goddesses in the Germany of pagan times, and until the 18th century German maps pictured them flying over North Germany's Brocken peak, in the Harz mountains, where they were believed to live.
+Witches were "Forest Goddesses" in the Germany of pagan times, an important and powerful role, and until the 18th century they were featured on German maps flying over the Brocken peak in the Harz mountains.
+In north Germany, this was where they were thought to live.

-The Celtic fire festival of Samhain, (Sah-ween), on 31 October 'All Hallow's Eve' marked the end of the Celtic annual calendar for our ancestors, an agricultural community, and their New Year was ushered in with light from a large bonfire.
-All over pre-Christian Europe the festival for the Lord of the Dead was for the Celtic tribes the most important celebration of the year, and Halloween's origins were in these festivities held on the eve of Samhain.
+The Celtic fire festival of Samhain, (Sah-ween), on 31 October "All Hallow's Eve" marked the end of the Celtic annual calendar for our ancestors, an agricultural community, and for them it was a festival of light.
+Their New Year was ushered in with light from a large bonfire, which also served to ward off evil spirits as well as attracting the souls of dead departed loved ones.

 Summer's end, the final harvest, animals brought in from the fields and a time of preparation for winter.
-A brief few hours during which it was believed that, along with ghosts, fairies and demons, the spirits of the dead could return from what the Celts called the "Otherworld", unnoticed by the living, to visit those relatives and friends they had left behind.
+A brief few hours when it was believed that, along with ghosts, fairies and demons, the spirits of the dead could return from what the Celts called the "Otherworld", unnoticed by the living, to visit those relatives and friends they had left behind.

-For half of the country's population there is no work or school, just a quiet day of religious remembrance to visit the graves of those who have passed, and decorate them with fresh flowers, wreaths and special candles that are lit and burn throughout the night into Allerseelen, All Souls Day.
+In Germany's predominantly Catholic areas November 1st is a public holiday.
+For half of the country's population there is no work or school.
+Just a quiet day of religious remembrance to visit graves of those who have passed; decorating them with fresh flowers, wreaths and special candles that are lit and burn throughout the night into "Allerseelen", All Souls Day.

-But although Halloween has never been one of the country's traditional festivals, and is not celebrated throughout the country, these days the week is sometimes shared with subtle signs of Halloween.
+But although Halloween has never been one of the country's traditional festivals, and is not celebrated throughout the country, these days it sometimes shares at least some of this week.

 While pumpkins, until recently known only as a popular vegetable in Germany, appear hollowed out, carved and illuminated, on doorsteps, gateposts and in windows.

-However the recently introduced and obligatory Grusel Food, "Horror Food", is a winner, as long is it only looks but doesn't taste grauenhaft - gruesome.
+A Halloween party scene in some areas of the country is enjoyed by children, as well as those who have left childhood behind, and there recently introduced Grusel Food, "Horror Food", is a winner, as long is it only looks but doesn't taste grauenhaft - gruesome.

 For topics in the news And you can follow German Culture on Facebook